theNerd247/JavaCSVReader/README.txt

 	the last data set or an end of file.
 The term "header" refers to the metadata its dataset.

-	The metadata for a header contains the column names for that dataset (as if it were a spreadsheet), and MUST be the FIRST line in a given data set.
+	The metadata for a header contains the column names, and title for that dataset (as if it were a spreadsheet), and MUST be the FIRST TWO lines in a given data set.
 A new line character (in ASCII it is "\n") ends the metadata for a data set.

 	Data for a dataset is found in the next line after the metadata.
 Each piece of data is seperated by the "data delimitter" character.
 The set of data is